 D’Addario’s Planet Waves offers another AFFORDABLE yet high-quality XLR cable!

 It is made with highly-conductive nickel-plated plugs and oxygen-free copper (OFC).
 It is also covered with a PVC jacket and dense copper wires for ultimate protection!

 It is densely shielded and molded with extreme flexibility and durability!

-This is an entry-level cable suitable for beginners!
-But that does not mean this cable can’t handle large-scale, professional gigs!
+This entry-level cable is suitable for beginners, But that does not mean this cable can’t handle large-scale, professional gigs.